danielfett/draft-dpop/main.md

 token each time that refresh token is used to obtain a new access token.
 The implementation details of the binding of the refresh token are at the discretion of the authorization server.
-The server both produces and validates the refresh tokens that it issues so there's no interoperability consideration in the specific details of the binding.
+The server both produces and validates the refresh tokens that it issues so there is no interoperability consideration in the specific details of the binding.

 An authorization server MAY elect to issue access tokens which are not DPoP bound,